aamri2/loanwords_model/levy2008_notes.md

         - largely /ʲu/ for both, more in bilabial context
         - occasionally /u/, more often in alveolar context especially for less experienced groups
         - ModExp assimilates to /ʲu/ in a bilabial context more often than NoExp, HiExp
-        - no experience effect in alveolar context
+        - more experience leads to more /u/ classifications with experience in bilabial context, no experience effect in alveolar context
         - assimilations to /i/ were largely driven by one person in NoExp, who responded /i/ every time in the bilabial context and never in the alveolar context
         - still very rarely assimilated to /i/ by NoExp and ModExp
         - more consistent in HiExp than in ModExp or NoExp, not conditioned by context